swiftdemand/swiftprotocol/README.md

 - [References](#references)

 ## Introduction
 Universal Basic Income is a critical societal movement that must exist for the world to continue to function as jobs continue to be replaced by automation<sup>[[1]](#1)</sup>.
 We live in a world with more abundent resources than ever before, yet there are still people who struggle to make ends meet.
-It is our duty as humans to ensure that every person has access to the core neccessities needed for life.
-The Swift Protocol is a proposal that lays the framework for a DAO with the sole purpose of distributing Universal Basic Income.
+It is our duty as humans to ensure that every person has access to the core neccessities of life.
+The Swift Protocol is a proposal that lays the framework for a DAO with the purpose of distributing Universal Basic Income.
 Worldwide adoption of the Swift Protocol will allow the dream of Universal Basic Income to become realized.
 The protocol has been designed with practical and proven solutions with additional functionality to aid mass adoption.
-The Swift Protocol will truly revolutionize society by making basic income a sacred human right.

 ## Account Types
-The Swift Protocol functions as a DAO that allows for real world governance to interconnect with the blockchain.
+The Swift Protocol functions as a DAO that allows for real-world governance to interconnect with the blockchain.
 Accounts have the ability to vote on certain events that affect how the Swift Protcol functions.
-This allows the Swift Protocol to react naturally to real world events by remaining in a fluid state.
+This allows the Swift Protocol to react naturally to real-world events by remaining in a fluid state.
 The Swift Protocol is decentralized to avoid single points of failure while still enabling identity verification and financial controls.

 ### Swift Citizens
-Swift Citizens are unique inidividuals that have been validated by an Idenity Provider.
-Citizens have the ability to add claim to the blockchain once every day (days begin and end at midnight UTC).
-Swifts will be awarded based on the amount of days passed with a maximum of 7.
-For example, if the 3 days have passed and a user makes a claim with the current production rate resting at 100 Swifts.
-300 Swifts will be awarded.
+Swift Citizens are unique inidividuals that have been validated by an [Identity Provider](#identity-providers).
+Citizens have the ability to add claims to the blockchain once every day (days begin and end at midnight UTC).
+Swifts will be awarded based on the amount of days passed--with a maximum of seven.
+For example, if the three days have passed and a user makes a claim with the current production rate at 100 Swifts, 300 Swifts will be awarded.

 ### Swift Accounts
 Swift Accounts are not connected to any particularly real world identity and therefore do not receive Basic Income.
 These accounts still must be approved by Identity Providers before being created.
 An Identity Provider must be linked to all Swift Accounts, however Identity Providers are not allowed to make transactions on behalf of a Swift Account.
 Delegated Nodes and Identity Providers both inherit from the Swift Account type.